 The Fertile Garden Club met at the Fertile Community Center Sept.
 10th.
 There were 17 guests present.
 After the business meeting, Lorna Petersburg gave a lesson on peonies.
 We learned there are yellow peonies.
-Fern Midtgaard gave a very good lesson on "Lines and Designs".
+Fern Midtgaard gave a yery good lesson on "Lines and Designs".
 Both lessons were very interesting.
-Synnova Hoffman serverd a delicious lunch.
+Synnova Hoffman serverd a delicious' lunch.
 The next meeting is Oct.
-8 and will be guest day.
+8 and will be guest day.:

 FRIDAY SEPTEMBER 27TH 5:00 TO 7:30 PM.
-FERTILE COMMUNITY CENTER

-Open house bridal shower will be held for Rhonda Ganz, bride elect of Jim Jensen, on Saturday Oct.
+FERTILE COMMUNITY CENTER of Jim Jensen, on Saturday Oct.
 5th at 2:00 pm at the Church of Christ.
-Everyone Welcome.